-This section provides the user with a complete description of the name, function, and applicable logic level of all signals between the BusLogic PCI host adapter and the PCI host system.
+This section provides the user with a complete description of the name, function, and applicable logic level of all signals between the BT-946C and the PCI host system.
+It also describes the signals processed by the SCSI protocol chip.
+This section is divided into two parts: